Permissionless-Software-Foundation/psf-bch-wallet-v2/README.md

 - `./bin/run wallet-create` to create a wallet.
 Wallet files are stored in the `.wallets` directory.

 ## Configuration
+The `./bin/run conf` command is used to set various configuration settings.

+### Blockchain Access
-By default, this app uses [free-bch.fullstack.cash](https://free-bch.fullstack.cash) as its back end service for working with the BCH blockchain.
+By default, this app uses [free-bch.fullstack.cash](https://free-bch.fullstack.cash) as its back-end service for working with the BCH blockchain.
 That back-end service is simply a copy of [ipfs-bch-wallet-consumer](https://github.com/Permissionless-Software-Foundation/ipfs-bch-wallet-consumer).
-By running your own copy of ipfs-bch-wallet-consumer, you can have greater reliability and can use this app to switch between different [global back ends](https://bafybeie3w6ykd3ur6b6ytxoopi6p7vipmyvdyq7s2aw5ngsenhtjvyp4d4.ipfs.dweb.link/blog/realizing-the-web-3-cash-stack).
+By running your own copy of ipfs-bch-wallet-consumer, you can have greater reliability and can use this app to switch between different [Cash Stack](https://cashstack.info) *global back-ends*.
 If `free-bch.fullstack.cash` goes down for some reason, running your own instance of `ipfs-bch-wallet-consumer` allows you to easily switch to any functional back end on the internet.

 Switch to a local instance of `ipfs-bch-wallet-consumer`: